VictorMarcolino/golang-struct-to-io-ts/README.md

 ### Handling Optional Fields

-Fields that are pointers in Go will be marked as optional in both TypeScript and `io-ts`.
+Fields that are pointers in Go will be marked as optional in `io-ts`.
 Additionally, you can pass the `TreatArraysAsOptional` option to the generator to mark arrays as optional if needed.

 ```go
 generator := generators.NewIoTsGenerator(generators.TypeScriptGeneratorOptions{TreatArraysAsOptional: true})
 ```

+### Handling Inlined Fields

+The generator supports Go struct fields that are inlined using the `json:",inline"` tag.
+Inlined fields will have their fields merged into the parent struct in the generated `io-ts` type.

 ## Running Tests